What is Moneybox?

 |Features||Interest calculated daily and paid each month.
 Notice of 45 days is required for withdrawals.||Interest calculated daily and paid each month.
 Notice of 95 days is required for withdrawals.||Save up to £4,000 each tax year and get the 25% government bonus.|

-Moneybox currently only offers two savings accounts but does promise more are on the way.
+Moneybox currently only offers three savings accounts but does promise more are on the way.

 Moneybox savings accounts